willhowes/google_books_api_tech_test/planning_and_notes.md

 ##### Attributes

-- text of query (i.e. the user's input)
+- text of query (i.e. the user's input), required on instantiation
 - list (of 5 book objects max)

 ##### Methods

-- receive query test (i.e. from user)
 - make API request (to Google Books API)
 - add result of API request to the list